-13 If a swap or contract for difference (CfD) contract is in place for electricity, any difference payments should fall under contract volume, any option fees should fall under contract capacity and purchases should fall under SEM energy.
+&lt;sup>12 If a swap or contract for difference (CfD) contract is in place for electricity, any difference payments should fall under contract volume, any option fees should fall under contract capacity and purchases should fall under SEM energy.

-14 As more meter reading information becomes available, suppliers' wholesale electricity positions are restated by NIE triggering resettlement charges.
+&lt;sup>13 As more meter reading information becomes available, suppliers' wholesale electricity positions are restated by NIE triggering resettlement charges.
 These charges are billed three months and 13 months after the month of consumption.
 Suppliers should record the net cost of those bills that are paid in the quarter in question even though the adjustments will apply to electricity consumed prior to the quarter.